- Blog homepage

 When most people think about skiing in Japan, one word comes to mind: Niseko.
-Niseko has earned its reputation as one of the premier ski destinations in the world, and it sits on Hokkaido, Japan's northern island.
+Niseko has earned its reputation as one of the best ski destinations in the world, and it sits on Hokkaido, Japan's northern island.
 But Japan's ski country extends well beyond Hokkaido.
-On Honshu, the main island, a different ski scene has been gaining popularity.
-Hakuba Valley sits tucked behind a massive mountain range on the opposite side of the peaks from Tokyo, roughly three to four hours from Tokyo Station by bullet train.
-The terrain, the culture and the experience rival anything in the world — and without the crowds or the price tag that international fame brings with it.
+On Honshu, the main island, a different ski scene has been gaining popularity and it's centered around Hakuba Valley Ski Resort region - the Alps of Japan.

-I saw this firsthand on a recent snowboard trip to Japan, where I joined four of Ski.com’s Mountain Travel Experts on a 10-day familiarization trip through Japan.
+I saw this firsthand on a recent snowboard trip to Japan, where I joined four of Ski.com’s Mountain Travel Experts on a 10-day familiarization trip through Hakuba Valley, Japan.
 A FAM trip, as it's known in the travel industry, is exactly what it sounds like: A truly immersive, first-hand experience designed to give travel professionals the knowledge to share destinations with their clients.
 We visited four distinct ski destinations, stayed at properties ranging from boutique onsen ryokans to sprawling Prince Hotels, toured different hotels and homes, met with resort contacts and spent a significant number of hours on the mountain.

 Speak with a Mountain Travel Expert today for free trip-planning help.

-The trip began in San Francisco, where the west coast agents linked for our flight to Tokyo.
-The flight is long, but thankfully, an extensive entertainment selection made the hours pass quickly.
+The trip began in San Francisco, where the west coast agents linked up for our flight to Tokyo.
+The flight is long, but thankfully an extensive entertainment selection made the hours pass quickly.
 I was too excited to sleep, so I watched Bugonia, The Housemaid and 28 Years Later.
 (It was a long flight!)

 Upon landing at Narita, we got our first real taste of Japan courtesy of a random convenience store in the airport.
 Japan's convenience stores are a cultural institution and standing in that airport kiosk surrounded by cheap cold beer, fresh sushi and an almost surreal level of cleanliness was the first indicator of a country that operates differently.